artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-Testing extensions involves using the Adobe Experience Platform data collection tags API and/or command-line tools to upload your extension packages, then using the Data Collection UI to install your extension package to a property and exercise its capabilities inside a data collection tags library and build.
+To test Adobe Experience Platform tag extensions use the tags API and/or command-line tools to upload your extension packages.
+Next, use the Data Collection UI to install your extension package to a property and exercise its capabilities inside a tags library and build.

 The following steps assume the use of a Mac OS with node and npm installed and available.

 ## Validate your extension {#validate}

-Once your team is satisfied with the performance of your extension and the results they see in the [Sandbox](https://www.npmjs.com/package/@adobe/reactor-sandbox#running-the-sandbox) tool, you should be ready to upload your extension package to data collection tags.
+Once your team is satisfied with the performance of your extension and the results they see in the [Sandbox](https://www.npmjs.com/package/@adobe/reactor-sandbox#running-the-sandbox) tool, you should be ready to upload your extension package to tags.

 Before uploading, please validate that any required fields or settings are present.
 For example, reviewing your [extension manifest](../manifest.md), your [extension configuration](../configuration.md), your [views](../web/views.md), and your [library modules](../web/format.md) (at a minimum) is good practice.